Medically reviewed by Drugs.com. Last updated on Oct 8, 2022.

 - Eyes that feel painful or gritty

-Any exposed part of your body — including your earlobes, scalp and lips — can burn.
-Even covered areas can burn if, for example, your clothing has a loose weave that allows ultraviolet (UV) light through.
-Your eyes, which are extremely sensitive to the sun's UV light, also can burn.
+Any exposed part of the body — including the earlobes, scalp and lips — can burn.
+Even covered areas can burn if, for example, clothing has a loose weave that allows ultraviolet (UV) light through.
+The eyes, which are extremely sensitive to the sun's UV light, also can burn.

-Sunburn signs and symptoms usually appear within a few hours after sun exposure.
-But it may take a day or more to know how severe the sunburn is.
+Sunburn symptoms often appear within a few hours after sun exposure.

-Within a few days, your body may start to heal itself by peeling the damaged skin's top layer.
-After peeling, your skin may temporarily have an irregular color and pattern.
+Within a few days, the body may start to heal itself by peeling the damaged skin's top layer.
 A bad sunburn may take several days to heal.
 Any lingering changes in skin color usually go away with time.

 When to see a doctor

-- Develops blisters on the face, hands or genitals
+- Develop blisters on the face, hands or genitals

-- Shows signs of infection, such as pain, pus or red streaks leading away from an open blister
+- Show signs of infection, such as blisters with pus or streaks

-Seek emergency medical care if you are sunburned and experience
+Seek immediate medical care if you are sunburned and experience:

 Sunburn is caused by too much exposure to ultraviolet (UV) light.
-UV light may be from sunlight or artificial sources, such as sunlamps and tanning beds.
+UV light may be from the sun or artificial sources, such as sunlamps and tanning beds.
 UVA is the wavelength of light that can penetrate to the deep layers of skin and lead to skin damage over time.
 UVB is the wavelength of light that penetrates the skin more superficially and causes sunburn.

 You can get sunburn on cool or cloudy days.
-Snow, sand, water and other surfaces can reflect UV rays that cause the skin to burn too.
+Surfaces such as snow, sand and water can reflect UV rays and burn skin too.

 Risk factors for sunburn include: